HSteven1406/HSteven1406/README.md

 - 👋 Hi, I’m @HSteven1406
 - 👀 I’m interested in data science and data analysis
-- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on data science
+- 💞️ I’m looking to work as a data scientist
 - 📫 How to reach me steven.hanssens1406@gmail.com

 <!---